Three Lives Three Worlds, The Pillow Book: Minor characters

 Xu Yang: Ji Heng's adopted brother and the ruler of the Red Demon Clan.
 He wanted Ji Heng to marry Dong Hua to strength his powers.
 Xu Yang is sworn brothers with Yan Chi Wu.

 Zhe Yan: As the world's first phoenix, Zhe Yan is one of the deities holding the title of Di Jun and, just like the rest, rarely involves himself with matters of the eight realms, choosing to guard his peach orchid.
 However, he has a close relationship with the Bai family and a special relationship with Bai Zhen, Feng Jiu's fourth uncle.
 Zhe Yan often makes plum wine and is a renowned doctor.
 Although he respects and does not want to be enemies with Dong Hua, Zhe Yan did not tell anyone about Feng Jiu's pregnancy and sent many safe abortion medicines to her.

 Zhi He: Dong Hua's foster sister, she is arrogant and likes to show-off.
 Grew up in Tai Chen Palace, Zhi He is a water deity under Lian Song, and her duty was to call upon rain.
 She is also in love with Dong Hua, who only took care of her out of obligation to her parents.
 Zhi He often bullied Feng Jiu when she was a maid at Tai Chen Palace, never allowing her to meet Dong Hua in fear and jealousy of her beauty.
 When Feng Jiu was a fox, Zhi He also bullied her out of jealousy.
 Zhi He did not agree with Ji Heng marrying Dong Hua, and the day Feng Jiu left, she became the bride, causing her to be punished to the mortal realm.

 Zhong Lin: He is Tai Chen Palace's housekeeper.
 Despite his young age, Zhong Lin continued to serve Dong Hua is because he knew Dong Hua's heart best.

-Film adaptations
+Television adaptation

 Starring Dilraba Dilmurat and Vengo Gao, the drama adaptation of this novel released in January 2020.
 The script was written by Lian Zhen Hua and Tang Qi Gong Zi, and is a production of Tencent Pictures.
 The director is Chu Yu Bin and the drama is set for 56 episodes running for about 45 minutes each.